The Job and Container Specifications

 Merging Environment-Variable Maps

-, then the element’s newly-computed
+If the extend flag is false, then the element’s newly-computed

 environment-variable map will overwrite the candidate map.

-, then the element’s newly-computed
+If the extend flag is true, then the element’s newly-computed

 environment-variable map will be merged into the candidate map: All variables